C2SM/c2sm.github.io/models/icon.md

 The latest release distributed by C2SM, currently `2.6.6`, is continuously tested on both Piz Daint and Euler and receives patches when necessary.

 ## Access
-To gain access to the [ICON repository](https://github.com/C2SM/icon) hosted on the C2SM GitHub organization, please contact your group's technical contact.
-They will be responsible for adding you to the appropriate user group.
+To gain access to the [ICON repository](https://github.com/C2SM/icon) hosted on the C2SM GitHub organization, please follow [these instructions](https://c2sm.github.io/#how-to-get-access).

 Once you have access, clone the repository from GitHub using the SSH protocol:

   ```bash
   git clone --recurse-submodules git@github.com:C2SM/icon.git